alexiswebb/notes/java-algorithms.md

 * Worst case is still O(n^2), but performance can increase based on gap
 * Unstable sort -- elements jump over each other according to gap

+#### Merge Sort
+Take an array and logicially split the array in half, until you're left with (logical, not actual) arrays of only one element each.
+Then, merge left/right pairs into sorted temporary arrays that are then placed back into the original array; repeat until all pairs are sorted.
+  * Uses i index to compare each element in a left pair to the j index in the right pair.
+If i or j reach the end of their array length before the other pair, the temp array is sorted because the remaining elements have already been sorted.
+* Summary: halve and compare pairs to two, then pairs all the way up.
+* Not in-place: this algorithm uses temporary arrays for the merge
+* O(nlogn) - we halve the array recursively
+* Stable algorithm: left duplicate is copied into sorted array first

+#### Quick Sort
+Makes a 'pivot' point in the array, moving all items lesser-than to the left, and greater-than to the right.
+You can find these values by alternating left and right values against the pivot value and swapping positions according to value against the pivot.
+For instance, start at index 0 as pivot and store in temp value.
+Compare to element at the end of the array, and if that element is less, place it in index 0 (overwritting the pivot, but the pivot value is saved in temp); continue with element at index 1 and then element at array.length-1, etc. Once the positions overlap, you've found the index for the pivot.
+* Summary: put elements less than or more than a pivot value,  and then move pivot until every element has been sorted into the correct index.
+* In-place algorithm
+* O(nlogn) - we parition into halves
+* Unstable algorithm: 'braiding' left and right means that original order of duplicate items won't be guarenteed

+#### Counting Sort
+Algorithm specifically for discrete, non-negative values - typically whole numbers, and within a 'smallish' range.
+'Tally' the number of occurances of each value at the index = value-1; eg - if working with values between one and ten, make an array of length 10.
+If there are five twos in the data set, the value at index 4 (value-1, to account for zero index) will be equal to 5.
+Once all the values are accounted for, the count can be projected into an array by going through the 'tallied' array and outputing the number of each value (index+1), the number of times of the value (recording occurance number).
+* Summary: transpose occurance count into an array where index indicates value; transpose back into an array that will now be ordered.
+* Not in-place; there's a tallying array used to record values
+* O(n): only requires one traversal, because we can make assumptions about data
+* Unstable algorithm